*This post contains affiliate links.

 I’ve had some of you guys asking about joining me in my travels, particularly my travels in Central Asia and I’ve finally made it happen!
-Join me this coming June for the adventure of a lifetime through one of my favorite regions and even to a few pockets I haven’t explored yet either!
+Join me, along with the awesome crew at Inertia Network this coming June and July for the adventure of a lifetime through one of my favorite regions and even to a few pockets I haven’t explored yet either!

 What are the highlights?